 To accomplish this, we show the love of God in a tangible way by providing consistent aid and support through daily meals, educational assistance, and the teaching of God's word.

-A large problem in those slums in Bucaramanga is not only the extreme poverty that some of the population live in, but also the lack of affection and the numerous cases of violence and sexual abuse done towards the many vulnerable children living there.
+A large problem in these slums in Bucaramanga and Cartagena is not only the extreme poverty that much of the population live in, but also the lack of social supports for these families, many of whom are single mothers.
+There is too often a lack of stability in the lives of these children as well as a lack of affection, and numerous cases of violence, neglect, and sexual abuse towards the many vulnerable children living there.

 Very often the perpetrators are their own fathers or step fathers.
 In some cases, these kids in their desperation turn to drugs, crime or decide to leave their home and live on the streets at a very young age.

-All this stems from the fact that very often these kids live in dysfunctional families where only one parent is present and there is little to no social support available to the parents.
-This leaves the children vulnerable and often lacking love and affection.
+All this stems from the fact that many of these kids live in dysfunctional families where only one parent is present and there is little to no social support available to the parents.
+This leaves the children vulnerable, often lacking love, affection, security, as well as lacking in basic needs.

-In Bucaramanga, there are several “illegal” settlements where, as previously mentioned, displaced families from other regions of Colombia as well as those living in extreme poverty live.
+In both locations, there are several “illegal” settlements where, as previously mentioned, displaced families from other regions of Colombia as well as those living in extreme poverty live.

 Typically, these marginalized slums–often called “Invasiones” (Spanish for invasion or illegal occupation)–are located in the outskirts of the city and thus are lacking in the basic needs such as domestic drinking water, natural gas, sewage, and wastewater disposal.
 Very often, these communities do not have paved roads and only a few places have electricity.
 Additionally, gangs and drugs are also common in these communities.